ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The default format of the certificate is DER (application/pkix-cert).
 The client may request other formats by including an Accept header in its request.
+For example, the client may use the media type application/x-pem-file to request the certificate in PEM format.

 The server provides metadata about the certificate in HTTP headers.
-In particular, the server MUST include a Link relation header field {{RFC5988}}
+In particular, the server send MUST one or more link relation header fields
+{{RFC5988}} with relation "up", each indicating a single certificate resource for the issuer of this certificate.
+The server MAY also include the "up" links from these resources to enable the client to build a full certificate chain.

-with relation "up" to provide a certificate under which this certificate was issued, and one with relation "author" to indicate the registration under which this certificate was issued.
+The server MUST also provide a link relation header field with relation "author" to indicate the registration under which this certificate was issued.

 If the CA participates in Certificate Transparency (CT) {{RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that